Gautam-J/Self-Driving-Car/README.md

 * Add a control filter for the output, maybe a low pass filter
 * Vagrant multiple VM - run the game with different camera views
 * Use a cheat engine that tracks car's relative position, speed, angle, etc.
+* Have analog control with a PID controller

 ---
 Open to suggestions.
 Feel free to fork this repository.
 If you would to use some code from here, please do give the required citations and references.